 (b) automatically.

-If automatic, activation shall only be possible where a key is detected and the vehicle is within a geofenced location programmed by the vehicle user suitable for such a test (e.g., within a safe site), or in accordance with conditions similar to this as stated by the manufacturer and accepted by the Technical Service.]
+If automatic, activation shall only be possible where a key is detected and the vehicle is within a geofenced location programmed by the vehicle user suitable for such a test (e.g., within a safe site), or in accordance with conditions similar to this as stated by the manufacturer and accepted by the Technical Service.
+If the activation condition is no longer satisfied or the distance between driver and the vehicle exceeds [6] m, each function/lamp shall be switched OFF immediately.]

 6.29.9.2.
 Each function/lamp tested shall be switched ON and remain switched ON for a minimum of [1] second.
+The duration of switched ON for all function/lamp shall be the same.

-[In addition, each function/lamp shall not be switched ON not more than once during the entire time (both ON and OFF cycle) of operation of the lamp test mode.]
+In addition, each function/lamp shall not be switched ON again within [3] seconds after it is switched OFF.

 6.29.9.3.
 The duration of Lamp test mode shall not exceed [180] seconds.
 The lamp test mode may be manually re-initiated by the vehicle user.
-However, it shall always be switched OFF automatically when the vehicle is in the normal condition of use."
+However, it shall always be switched OFF automatically when the vehicle is in the normal condition of use.

+6.29.9.4 The lamp test mode shall be provided by approved lighting and light-signalling devices according to the UN Regulation."

 Annex 1,